stylish/stylish/README.md

 # Skypager

 This is the portfolio project for Skypager.
 A Portfolio is a parent repository which contains multiple sub projects, some of which which support or depend on one another.
-All of the projects will share dependencies and tooling by virtue of the project's folder structure, and through shared approaches.
+All of the projects will share dependencies and tooling by virtue of the project's folder structure.

+## Skypager Projects

+Skypager Projects are npm modules which contain source code and other assets.
+They must have a `skypager` key in their package.json.
+The contents of these projects are parsed and indexed based on configuration rules, and can be bundled up and exported.
+Each project consists of Asset collections and Helper registries.

+Asset Collections are different types of source files which get parsed into an AST format using popular AST libraries:

+- remark for markdown
+- postCSS for CSS, Less, Sass etc
+- babel for javascript
+- cheerio for XML and other DOMs

+You can add your own as well.
+Collections are wrappers around the Webpack module bundler system and internally use webpack loaders.

 ## Getting Started